Science Research at OES

 - Environmental Citizenship Activity

-- Science-based Winterim courses like spelunking, studying wolves in Yellowstone Park, astrophotography, octopus exploration, and marine biology in the Florida Keys.
+- Science-based Winterim courses like spelunking, studying wolves in Yellowstone Park, geothermal energy in Iceland, and marine science in Belize.

 Annual Aardvark Science Exposition

-The culmination of the Upper School science experience is the Aardvark Science Expo.
-This annual science, engineering, computer science, and math research competition gives students in grades 10 through 12 the chance to present research on topics of their choice.
+This annual science, engineering, computer science, and math research exhibition gives students in grades 9 through 12 the chance to present research on topics of their choice.

 The Aardvark Science Expo is a preliminary qualifying round for state, regional, and national competitions.
-Each year, OES sends up to five students to the Regeneron International Science and Engineering Fair (ISEF).
+Each year, OES sends students to the Regeneron International Science and Engineering Fair (ISEF).

 - Animal Sciences